openvinotoolkit/open_model_zoo/demos/mask_rcnn_demo/cpp/README.md

 This topic demonstrates how to run the Segmentation demo application, which does inference using image segmentation networks created with Object Detection API.

-The demo has a post-processing part that gathers masks arrays corresponding to bounding boxes with high probability taken from the Detection Output layer.
+The demo has a post-processing part that gathers mask arrays corresponding to bounding boxes with high probability taken from the Detection Output layer.
 Then the demo produces pictures with identified masks.

 ## How It Works